Mr. No Legs

-Mr. No Legs (also known as Gun Fighter) is a 1978 American action drama exploitation film directed by Ricou Browning and written by Jack Cowden.
+Mr. No Legs (also known as The Amazing Mr. No Legs and Gun Fighter) is a 1978 American crime action film directed by Ricou Browning, written by Jack Cowden, and starring Richard Jaeckel, Ron Slinker, Lloyd Bochner, Ted Vollrath, Rance Howard, Luke Halpin and John Agar.
+It was released theatrically on March 14, 1978.

-Plot synopsis
+Premise

 When Andy's sister's death is staged to look like an overdose, Andy and fellow policeman Chuck investigate the situation and link it to a drug importing ring involving Florida drug kingpin D'Angelo and his enforcer Mr. No Legs, who uses a wheelchair and is armed with two shotguns built into his chair armrests.